mariosotil/river-framework/README.md

 - Logging of changes in the fields of a document
 - Control of the data change propagation between related documents (1..\*, \*..\*)
 - Administration tools (ie. change the state of a document)
-- Connections to other NoSQL servers like CouchDB, Hazelcast, etc.
 - Thread support
 - The support of workflow development with the features that are needed for the task:
   - Control of the states of the document